Hameed Al Husseinie College: Presidents Cup – 2019

 Defending Champions Hameed Al Husseinie College, S.Thomas' College,Mt.Lavinia, Maris Stella College,Negombo and Muslim Central College,Kaluthara.

 The Tournament was restarted from the point where it was stopped and Hameed Al Husseinie College once again become the Champions in the Grand Finale held at the Colombo Racecourse on 27 March 2022 against Kalutara Muslim Central College.

+Oxford Presidents Cup - 2024

+Hameed Al Husseinie College emerged as the Champions of the 2024 season after beating S.Thomas’ College Mt.Lavinia 3-0 in the final.

+Presidents Cup Winners

 Milo Cup All Island Tournament - 2018

 The All island Milo Cup under 12 tournament held for the year 2018 and Hameed Al Husseinie College emerged as the Western Province Champions.

 Celebration of 60-year winning streak 1957–2017

 Hameed Al Husseinie College celebrated its 60 years of excellence with commemoration of its winning streak which started from John Tarbet Shield victory in the final match against Zahira College Colombo in 1957.

 Achievements in Soccer

 Inter-houses

 There are four divisions among the students when it comes to inter-house competition and the names of the houses are as follows.